 At the same time, I think it’s great to be able to celebrate creativity in the kitchen and enjoy culinary pleasures.
 And to have fun enjoying good food even if it’s a bit extravagant at times.

 Plus, I think that when one is starting out trying to eat healthier, that having copycat versions of their favorite recipes can be a huge help and can even be the difference between staying on a new path and going back to eating junk food.

 So with that in mind, I’ve created a roundup of healthy comfort foods, in the hopes that they will be a help to you, regardless of where you are on your healthy eating journey.

 All are gluten free and are also dairy free and egg free or have easy substitutions.
 And if you are eating low-carb you should be able to substitute for most of them as well to meet your needs.

 I hope that these healthy comfort foods are a help to you.

-Instead of heading out to Mickey D’s, you can make these delicious baked chicken nuggets in your own home.
+Instead of doing take out, make these delicious baked chicken nuggets in your own home.
 They freeze well and taste amazing.
-In fact, whenever I make them, my husband says, “How long do these take to make?” which is his nice way of saying I don’t make them near as often as he’d like.
+Whenever I make them, my husband says, “How long do these take to make?” which is his nice way of saying I don’t make them as often as he’d like.

 Delectable gluten-free fried chicken made in a cast iron skillet!